 South College adheres to Subpart D of the DHHS regulations (Additional Protections for Children Involved as Subjects in Research).
-Children are persons who have not attained the legal age of 18 years.
-The IRB will require that children 7 years old and older provide their assent to participate in research activities.
-Written assent should be obtained from children 7 through 17 years of age.
+Children are persons who have not attained the

 The regulations contain specific requirements and documentation for research involving children.
-Research that does not involve greater that minimal risk can be approved only if the

-IRB finds that adequate provisions are made for soliciting the assent of children and the permission of the parents.
+Research that does not involve greater that minimal risk can be approved only if the IRB finds that adequate provisions are made for soliciting the assent of children and the permission of the parents.
 Research involving greater than minimal risk may be approved under three general conditions:

-- 1. Research involving greater than minimal risk but presenting the prospect of direct benefit to the individual subjects; - 2.
-Research involving greater than minimal risk and no prospect of direct benefit to the individual subjects, but likely to yield generalized knowledge about the subject's disorder or condition; and - 3.
+- 1. Research involving greater than minimal risk but presenting the prospect of direct benefit to the individual subjects; - Research involving greater than minimal risk and no prospect of direct benefit to the individual subjects, but likely to yield generalized knowledge about the subject's disorder or condition; and - 3.
 Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children.